Carolzhangzz/frontendiffusion/README.md

 <img src="./Images/newgif1.gif" width="400" /> <img src="./Images/newgif2.gif" width="400" />

-Screenshots of generated websites spanning commercial and academic domains:
+## Screenshots of generated websites spanning commercial and academic domains:

 ![alt text](./Images/Examples2.png)

+## Other Generation Samples
 ![alt text](./Images/frontend_generation.png)

 This tool is used by other open source projects such as <a href="https://github.com/lwaekfjlk/gpu-bartender">GPU Bartender</a>.